mkhodadadi9292/django-challenge-Arman/README.md

 - Transaction table is available in order to see the details.

 ## Important Note:

 - ERD diagram is available beside the current file.
+- There is prepared command to populate database with mock data.(this data is not sensible necessarily) you can run through `python manage.py generate_mock_data `
 - all important endpoints like reservation and purchase are done through transaction mode.
 - at the `\reserve` initiate_conversion(ticket.id) method is deactivated.
-- I think there are some other ways to handle reserved tickets without purchasing (we can call it orphan ticket) (like crone jobs,
-- or event handlers builtin PostgreSQL or MySQL)
+- I think there are some other ways to handle reserved tickets without purchasing (we can call it orphan ticket) like crone jobs, or event handlers builtin PostgreSQL or MySQL.
 - If have much more time I would implement throttling (In order to secure endpoints) , pagination and design useful endpoints